 Under the relevant plans, the Committee has broad discretion in determining goals, results and payments, including modifying goals to reflect corporate developments, such as acquisitions, adjusting results or changing an individual's goals.
 However, it only uses this discretion after setting goals when it believes it is appropriate to better reflect the intentions of these incentives and further the interests of the Company and its shareholders.
 The Committee also can consider unusual financial circumstances.
-The Committee did not use its discretion in fiscal 2015 to otherwise change corporate goals or the amount of any annual incentive award to executive officers as compared to the amounts calculated according to the goals.
+The Company acquired Car-O-Liner Holding AB ("Car-O-Liner") and Ryeson Corporation (d/b/a Sturtevant Richmont) in October 2016 and November 2016, respectively.
+Including both acquisitions in the fiscal 2016 annual incentive plan would have increased the payouts to management based on consolidated financial results.
+However, since the timing of both acquisitions was late in the fiscal year, the Committee did not believe that management would have been able to provide enough value to warrant the inclusion of these businesses in the annual incentive plan.
+Therefore, the Committee used its judgment to exclude the performance of Car-O-Liner and Sturtevant Richmont from the results of the annual incentive plan.
+The Committee did not otherwise use its discretion to change corporate goals or the amount of any annual incentive award to executive officers as compared to the amounts calculated according to the goals.